andipaetzold/react-firehooks/README.md

 #### useCollection

+Returns and updates a QuerySnapshot of a Firestore Query

 ```javascript
 const [querySnap, loading, error] = useCollection(query, options);
 ```

+Params:

+-   `query`: Firestore query that will be subscribed to
+-   `options`: Options to configure the subscription

+Returns:

+-   `value`: QuerySnapshot; `undefined` if query is currently being fetched, or an error occurred
+-   `loading`: `true` while fetching the query; `false` if the query was fetched successfully or an error occurred
+-   `error`: `undefined` if no error occurred

 #### useCollectionData

+Returns and updates a the document data of a Firestore Query

 ```javascript
 const [data, loading, error] = useCollectionData(query, options);
 ```

+Params:

+-   `query`: Firestore query that will be subscribed to
+-   `options`: Options to configure the subscription

+Returns:

+-   `value`: Query data; `undefined` if query is currently being fetched, or an error occurred
+-   `loading`: `true` while fetching the query; `false` if the query was fetched successfully or an error occurred
+-   `error`: `undefined` if no error occurred

 #### useCollectionDataOnce

+Returns the data of a Firestore Query.
+Does not update the data once initially fetched

 ```javascript
 const [data, loading, error] = useCollectionDataOnce(query, options);
 ```

+Params:

+-   `query`: Firestore query that will be fetched
+-   `options`: Options to configure how the query is fetched

+Returns:

+-   `value`: Query data; `undefined` if query is currently being fetched, or an error occurred
+-   `loading`: `true` while fetching the query; `false` if the query was fetched successfully or an error occurred
+-   `error`: `undefined` if no error occurred

 #### useCollectionOnce

+Returns the QuerySnapshot of a Firestore Query.
+Does not update the QuerySnapshot once initially fetched

 ```javascript
 const [querySnap, loading, error] = useCollectionOnce(query, options);
 ```

+Params:

+-   `query`: Firestore query that will be fetched
+-   `options`: Options to configure how the query is fetched

+Returns:

+-   `value`: QuerySnapshot; `undefined` if query is currently being fetched, or an error occurred
+-   `loading`: `true` while fetching the query; `false` if the query was fetched successfully or an error occurred
+-   `error`: `undefined` if no error occurred

 #### useDocument

+Returns and updates a DocumentSnapshot of a Firestore DocumentReference

 ```javascript
 const [documentSnap, loading, error] = useDocument(documentReference, options);
 ```

+Params:

+-   `query`: Firestore DocumentReference that will be subscribed to
+-   `options`: Options to configure the subscription

+Returns:

+-   `value`: DocumentSnapshot; `undefined` if document does not exist, is currently being fetched, or an error occurred
+-   `loading`: `true` while fetching the document; `false` if the document was fetched successfully or an error occurred
+-   `error`: `undefined` if no error occurred

 #### useDocumentData

+Returns and updates the data of a Firestore DocumentReference

 ```javascript
 const [data, loading, error] = useDocumentData(documentReference, options);
 ```

+Params:

+-   `query`: Firestore DocumentReference that will subscribed to
+-   `options`: Options to configure the subscription

+Returns:

+-   `value`: Document data; `undefined` if document does not exist, is currently being fetched, or an error occurred
+-   `loading`: `true` while fetching the document; `false` if the document was fetched successfully or an error occurred
+-   `error`: `undefined` if no error occurred

 #### useDocumentDataOnce

+Returns the data of a Firestore DocumentReference

 ```javascript
 const [documentSnap, loading, error] = useDocumentDataOnce(documentReference, options);
 ```

+Params:

+-   `query`: Firestore DocumentReference that will be fetched
+-   `options`: Options to configure the document will be fetched

+Returns:

+-   `value`: Document data; `undefined` if document does not exist, is currently being fetched, or an error occurred
+-   `loading`: `true` while fetching the document; `false` if the document was fetched successfully or an error occurred
+-   `error`: `undefined` if no error occurred

 #### useDocumentOnce

+Returns the DocumentSnapshot of a Firestore DocumentReference.
+Does not update the DocumentSnapshot once initially fetched

 ```javascript
 const [querySnap, loading, error] = useDocumentData(documentReference, options);
 ```

+Params:

+-   `query`: Firestore DocumentReference that will be fetched
+-   `options`: Options to configure how the document will be fetched

+Returns:

+-   `value`: DocumentSnapshot; `undefined` if document does not exist, is currently being fetched, or an error occurred
+-   `loading`: `true` while fetching the document; `false` if the document was fetched successfully or an error occurred
+-   `error`: `undefined` if no error occurred

 ### Storage